DavidAce/h5pp/readme.md

     endif()
 ```

-The target `h5pp::h5pp` will import the `h5pp` headers set compile flags you need to compile with `h5pp`.
+The target `h5pp::h5pp` will import the `h5pp` headers and set the compile flags that you need to compile with `h5pp`.
+These flags enable C++17 and experimental headers.
 The target `h5pp::deps` will import the dependencies needed for `h5pp` to work.
 If you want to link the dependencies
 manually, omit `h5pp::deps` above.